baezor/allmylinks/README.md

 ## Updating your links

+Feel free to use my template for your own site.
 To customize the links displayed in your application, follow these steps:

 1. Open the `src/data/index.ts` file in your project.
 2. You'll see an array of objects with the information of the links.
 Add, remove, or update the links as needed.